z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math16/README.md

 ### z80

 Contains the assembly language implementation of the maths library.
 This includes the maths functions expected by the C11 standard and various low level functions necessary to implement a complete float package accessible from assembly language.
 These functions are the intrinsic `math16` functions.

-### c

-Contains the trigonometric, logarithmic, power and other functions implemented in C. Currently, compiled versions of these functions are prepared and saved in `c/asm` to be assembled and built as required.

 ### c/sdcc and c/sccz80